hsachinraj/Azurelabs/Azure Lab_2.md

     the JSON Outline pane.
 Let’s add the following resources to the template as shown below-

-    >Note: To add the resources, right click on the “resources” from your JSON Outline and select “Add New Resource”
+    ><b>Note</b>: To add the resources, right click on the “resources” from your JSON Outline and select “Add New Resource”

     <img src="./media2/image5.png" width="274" height="322" />